chadmcrowell/killercoda-scenarios/cka/modify-cluster-dns/intro.md

 ### Welcome !

-In this scenario, you'll be able to practice creating deployments and changing the rollout strategy!
+In this scenario, you'll be able to practice changing the IP addresses for DNS within a Kubernetes cluster!

 **ENJOY!**